-Further, EU Member States may authorise continuing beyond 5 July 2022 to act as, or arrange for another person to act as, a trustee, nominee shareholder, director, secretary or a similar position, for relevant trusts or relevant similar legal arrangements for (1) the completion by 5 September 2022 of operations strictly necessary for the termination of contracts concluded before 9 April 2022, provided that such operations were initiated before 11 May 2022 or (2) other reasons, provided that the service providers do not accept from, or make available to, the relevant trustors or beneficiaries referred to in the prohibitions any funds or economic resources, directly or indirectly, or otherwise provide such persons with any benefit from assets placed in a trust.
+Further, EU Member States may authorise continuing beyond 5 July 2022 to act as, or arrange for another person to act as, a trustee, nominee shareholder, director, secretary or a similar position, for relevant trusts or relevant similar legal arrangements, provided that the service providers do not accept from, or make available to, the relevant trustors or beneficiaries referred to in the prohibitions any funds or economic resources, directly or indirectly, or otherwise provide such persons with any benefit from assets placed in a trust.
 In its Frequently Asked Questions, the European Commission states that "this means that a trust or similar legal arrangement can continue to operate, for instance, where there are several beneficiaries including EU persons" (based on an individual authorisation by the relevant EU Member State).
 In addition, the European Commission states that where beneficiaries of trusts include both Russian nationals and non-Russian nationals, the aforementioned services could be provided or continue if the persons referred to in the prohibitions "are removed from the trust or similar legal arrangement."
+Furthermore, there was the ability for EU Member States to authorise continuing to hold relevant positions for relevant funds for the completion by 5 September 2022 of operations strictly necessary for the termination of contracts concluded before 9 April 2022, provided that such operations were initiated before 11 May 2022.